chrisatthestudy/kiwi/README.md

 If the -c (contents) option is specified, Kiwi will create an index.html file with a 'contents' list of links to all the other files.

-If the -s (sort) option is specified, it should have an argument of either FILE or TITLE.
-If the argument is FILE, the pages are sorted into order by filename.
-If the argument is TITLE, the pages are sorted into order on the basis of the contents of their first non-blank line.
+If the --sortbyfile argument is used, the pages are sorted into order by filename.

+If the --sortbytitle argument is used, the pages are sorted into order on the basis of the contents of their first non-blank line.

-This sort option only has any real effect if the -c (contents) option is specified, in which case it controls the order of the entries in the index.html page, or if a @@PAGE-NAV element is included in the template or the files, in which case it controls the order that the pages are navigated through.
+These sort options only have any real effect if the -c (contents) option is specified, in which case they control the order of the entries in the index.html page, or if a @@PAGE-NAV element is included in the template or the files, in which case they control the order that the pages are navigated through.

+The -f function writes the command-line arguments to a <CONFIG>.kiwi file, which can subsequently be specified instead of the SOURCE argument to run Kiwi using the same arguments.

 The --version option displays the version number and exits.